Lanzador/Achievements/README.md

 Made with Python 3.8.10.
 Only dependencies are pygame and plyer.

 ## Usage
 This works based on local files, so you need to generate the list of achievements before you can do anything.
 To do that, use [Goldberg's generate_emu_config.py](https://gitlab.com/Mr_Goldberg/goldberg_emulator/-/tree/master/scripts).
 The generated `achievements.json`, `achievement_images` and `stats.txt` should be put in `games/[AppID]`.
-You can also edit `games/games.txt` to see a proper game name instead of the AppID and `alias.txt` to load the achievements using a short name instead of remembering AppIDs.
+You can also edit `games/games.txt` to see a proper game name instead of the AppID and `games/alias.txt` to load the achievements using a short name instead of remembering AppIDs.

 The two txts follow this format:
 ```